allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Turn in work in a timely fashion.
+    * Communicate with others when you're done with your part.

 * Unacceptable Conduct (U):
   * Members shall not